 Red Oni, Blue Oni: The blue to both Hibiki and Kanade's red.
 Kanade holds enthusiastic view toward battle, while Tsubasa is more reserved (and in the Flash Back, was actually quivering in fear).
 Hibiki, while not quite enthusiastic, is always in high spirits.

 Sacrificed Basic Skill for Awesome Training: She devoted herself to become a warrior, but she didn't learn how to clean her own room, leaving the job to Ogawa.
-Hibiki is shocked to hear that a man is cleaning a girl's room.
+Hibiki is shocked to hear that a man is cleaning a girl's room and is taking care of her underwear.

 Tykebomb: Has been trained to be a Symphogear user since childhood, believing that she's a "sword" to protect people.